Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

-= 6.10.13 - Jun 10, 2021 =
+= 6.10.14 - Jul 19, 2021 =
-- Improvements for compatibility of the Ecwid shopping cart with WPML plugin.
-Some ecommerce sites had an issue with installing when enabling the WPML plugin.
-We've fixed that.
+- **WordPress 5.8 compatibility.** The new WordPress version will be released soon.
+The Ecwid ecommerce shopping cart plugin is ready for the new release — everything works well in your WordPress admin and storefront pages.
+Feel free to upgrade your site to WordPress 5.8.
 - Minor fixes and improvements.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)